frontiago/frontiago/README.md

 ### Hello, i'm Thiago from Brazil, and my focus is on frontend development 👋

-#### I can speak english and studying spanish when i got free time.
+#### I can speak english and a little in spanish, when i got free time i like to study pixel art for 2d games.
 ---
 #### Follow and contact me:
 <div>